d16-processor/d16/README.md

 ./d16-main/d16 <file> <output>
 ```

+### Usage

+`d16 input.d16 -o output.o`

+`-h`: display assembler help

+`-b`: assemble to flat binary instead of a.out object file

+`-o`: set output file (defaults to `a.out`)

+By default the assembler outputs files in a.out object file format which can then be linked with the d16 linker (d16-ld)

 # CPU
 A general layout of the CPU is provided here, this is subject to change during the project